yuliu0322/yuliu0322.github.io/_talks/2025-08-10-pratt-fellowship.md

 location: "Blacksburg, VA, USA"
 ---

-Recipient of the 2025 Pratt Fellowship, awarded by the Department of Biological Systems Engineering at Virginia Tech for outstanding academic achievement and demonstrated potential for academic and professional success.
+🎉Excited to share that I've been awarded the 2025 Pratt Fellowship from the Department of Biological Systems Engineering at Virginia Tech!
+Grateful for this recognition and looking forward to putting it toward my research.